How to Soft-Boil an Egg – a simple, step-by-step tutorial on how to master the soft-boiled egg.

 Instructions

-- Bring a small pot of water to boil.
+- Bring a medium saucepan of water to a rolling boil.

-- Add your eggs with a slotted spoon and gently set them down in the boiling water.
+- Add the eggs with a slotted spoon and gently set them in the boiling water.

 Notes